junxit/us-congress-bills-110/metadata.md

 - 2008-09-28 — Mr. Arcuri asked unanimous consent to consider as introduced.
 - 2008-09-28 — On passage Passed without objection. (text: CR H10316)
 - 2008-09-28 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10316)
+- 2008-09-29 — Received in the Senate, read twice.
+- 2008-10-02 — Cleared for White House.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10501)
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10501)
+- 2008-10-03 — Message on Senate action sent to the House.